hestonhamilton/mcp-shell-aliases/docs/CONFIGURATION.md

 {
   "type": "function",
   "function": {
-    "name": "run_bash_alias",
+    "name": "run_shell_alias",
-    "description": "Runs a bash alias or command and returns the output.
+    "description": "Runs a shell alias or command and returns the output.
 Use this to interact with the local shell.", "parameters": {
       "type": "object",
       "properties": {
         "command": {
           "type": "string",
-          "description": "The bash alias or command to run."
+          "description": "The shell alias or command to run."
         },
         "cwd": {
           "type": "string",